scottfr/SystemsBook/08 Building Confidence/ModelConfidence.md

 ~ Exercise

-Create an equation to represent the uncertainty of how many red marbles in a bag.
+Create an equation to represent the uncertainty of how many red marbles there are in a bag.
 You know there are probably about 20 red marbles and you know there are no more than 100 marbles in the bag.

 ~ Answer